Umay: Etymology

-Goddess of Children
+Goddess of children

-The name appeared in the 8th-century inscription of Kul Tigin in the phrase Umay teg ögüm katun kutıŋa 'under the auspices of my mother who is like the goddess Umay'.
+The name appears in the 8th century inscription of Kul Tigin in the phrase Umay teg ögüm katun kutıŋa "under the auspices of my mother who is like the goddess Umay".

 Umay is a protector of women and children.
 The oldest evidence is seen in the Orkhon script monuments.
 From these it is understood that Umay was accepted as a mother and a guide.
 Also, khagans were thought to represent Kök Tengri.
 Khagan wives, katuns or hatuns, were considered Umays, too.
-With the help of 'Umay, katuns had babies, and these babies were the guarantee of the empire.
+With the help of 'Umay, katuns had babies and these babies were the guarantee of the empire.
 According to Divanü Lügat’it-Türk, when women worship Umay, they have male babies.
 Turkic women tie strings attached with small cradles to will a baby from Umay.
-This belief can be seen with the Tungusic peoples in Southern Siberia and the Altay people.
+This belief can be seen with the Tungusic peoples in southern Siberia and the Altay people.
 Umay is always depicted together with a child.
 There are only rare exceptions to this.
 It is believed that when Umay leaves a child for a long time, the child gets ill and shamans are involved to call Umay back.
 The smiling of a sleeping baby shows Umay is near it and crying means that Umay has left.

+Potapov states that, as protector of babies, deceased children are taken by Umai to the heavens.

 In the view of the Kyrgyz people, Umay not only protects children, but also Turkic communities around the world.
 At the same time Umay helps people to obtain more food and goods and gives them luck.

-As Umay is associated with the sun, she is called Sarı Kız 'Yellow Maiden', and yellow is her colour and symbol.
+As Umay is associated with the sun, she is called Sarı Kız 'Yellow Maiden', and yellow is her color and symbol.
 She is depicted as having sixty golden tresses that look like the rays of the sun.
 She is thought to have once been identical with Od iyesi.
 Umay and Ece are also used as female given names in the Republic of Turkey.